Organic raw sunflower seed protein powder

 ABOUT SUNFLOWERS: Did you know?

 The yellow petals and brown centers are individual flowers themselves: if you try counting them you may find as many as 2,000 can make up the bloom.
 Each sunflower can contain around 1,000 to 2,000 seeds, enough seeds to feed birds and humans alike!
 Sunflowers have also a special talent for absorbing toxins.
-They are certainly more than pretty, sunny faces, there is no question about that!
+They are certainly more than pretty, sunny faces, no question about that!

 HOW TO STORE: Preserve freshness!